Lloydchogari/Python_Project/README.md

-A Readme file for the automated payslip project

-PAYROLL AUTOMATED SCRIPT
+Payroll Automated Script - Readme 📄

 Description
-This Python script automates the payroll process by calculating employees' net salaries, generating personalized payslip PDFs, and emailing them directly to employees.
-It ensures accuracy and efficiency in salary processing while providing a simple and scalable solution for businesses.

-FEATURES
-Excel integrations: Reads Employee data from an excel file(employeepays.xlsx), including essential salary details.
-Net Salary calculation: Computes the net salary with the formula: Net Salary = Basic Slary + Allowances - Deductions.
-PDF Payslip Generation: Creates individual PDF payslips for each employee usig the [fpdf] library.
-Email Delivery: Sends payslips to employees via email using the [yagmail] library.
-Customizable Output: Allows users to specify the folder for saving generated payslip PDFs

-REQUIREMENTS
->Python 3.x
->libraries > pandas
-           > fpdf
-           >yagmail
-           >os

-NB* Install the required libraries with: "pip install ..."

-SETUP INSTRUCTIONS
-1. Prepare the excel file names employeepays.xlsx containing the following columns Employee id
-    Name
-    Email
-    Basic Salary
-    AllowancesDeductions

-2. Output folder:
-    Specify the path to the folder where the generated pdf files will be stored.
-    Ensurethe folder exists or is created during script execution.

-3. Email Configuration:
-    Replace the placeholder values in the script with your Gmail account credentilas:

-    * SENDER_MAIL: Your Gmail Address.
-    *SENDER PASSSWORD: A valid Gmail App Password

-(use an app password for better security.
-Do not hard-code sensitive credentials; consuder using environment variables or a secrets manager)

-4 Run the scripts
-    Execute the script to calculate salaries, generate payslips and email them.

-OUTPUTS
-1st  PDF Payslips:
-    Saved in the specified output folder with filenames based on the [Employee Id]

-2nd  Emails
-    Sent to employees with their individual payslip attached, along with a personalized message.

-EXAPMLE WORKFLOW
-1 The script reads the employees.xlsx file to gather employee data 2 It calculates the Net Salary for each employee.
-Individual Payslips are generated as PDF files in the specified folder.
-Payslips are emailed to employees using Gmail SMTP.

-TROUBLESHOOTING
-Excel File Issues: Verify that the column match exactly with the required names in the script.
-Email Issues: Ensure you have enabled Gmail App Passwords and the sender has the correct email credentials.

-License
+This Python script automates the payroll process by calculating employees' net salaries, generating personalized payslip PDFs, and emailing them directly to each employee.
+It ensures accurate and efficient salary processing for businesses. 🖥️💼

+Features 🚀
+Feature	Description
+Excel Integration	Reads employee data from an Excel file (employeepays.xlsx), including salary details like basic salary, allowances, and deductions. 📊
+Net Salary Calculation	Computes the net salary using the formula: Net Salary = Basic Salary + Allowances - Deductions 💵 PDF Payslip Generation	Creates personalized PDF payslips for each employee using the [fpdf] library. 📑 Email Delivery	Sends the payslips directly to employees via email using the [yagmail] library. 📧 Customizable Output	Users can choose the folder where the generated payslips will be saved. 🗂️ Requirements ⚙️
+Requirement	Description
+Python 3.x	Python version required for the script to run. 🐍 Libraries	pandas fpdf yagmail os
+To install the required libraries, run: pip install pandas fpdf yagmail

+Setup Instructions 🛠️
+Step	Action
+Prepare the Excel file	Create an Excel file named employeepays.xlsx containing the following columns:
+- Employee ID
+- Name
+- Email
+- Basic Salary
+- Allowances
+- Deductions
+Output Folder	Specify the folder path where PDF payslips will be saved.
+Ensure the folder exists or it will be created. 🗂️ Email Configuration	Replace placeholders in the script with your Gmail credentials:
+- SENDER_MAIL: Your Gmail address
+- SENDER_PASSWORD: A valid Gmail App Password (use for better security) 🔐 Run the Script	Execute the script to calculate salaries, generate payslips, and email them to employees. 🏃‍♂️💻 Outputs 📤
+Output	Description
+PDF Payslips	Payslips are saved in the specified folder with filenames based on the Employee ID. 📑 Emails	Each employee receives an email with their personalized payslip attached. 📧 Example Workflow 💼
+The script reads the employeepays.xlsx file to gather employee data. 📊

+It calculates the net salary for each employee. 🧮

+Individual payslips are generated as PDF files and saved in the specified folder. 📂

+The payslips are emailed to the employees using Gmail's SMTP. 📬

+Troubleshooting ⚠️
+Issue	Solution
+Excel File Issues	Ensure the column names in the Excel file match exactly with the required names in the script. 📝 Email Issues	Make sure Gmail App Passwords are enabled and the sender’s email credentials are correct. 🔑 License 📜
 This project is licensed under the MIT License.

-Developed by LLOYD DONNEL CHOGARI & open for modifications
+Developed by Lloyd Donnel Chogari and open for modifications. 🔄